piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 Parameters can facilitate many things, especially when you've got the definition of multiple themes.
-They're almost the same as parameters in the symfony services, with the difference that parameters in a theme mapping file has a local scope, so you don't must be afraid that some variable will be overwritten by other theme mapping files.
+They're almost the same as parameters in the symfony services, with the difference that parameters in a theme mapping file has a local scope, so you don't must be afraid that some variable will be overwritten by other theme mapping file.

 The parameter is specified by the `<parameter />` element which is a direct child of the `<parameters />` element.
 The `<parameter />` element has the following attributes: